aptos-foundation/AIPs/aips/aip-7.md

 ## Proposal

-Enable collection and per-epoch distribution of transaction fees to valiadtors.
+Enable collection and per-epoch distribution of transaction fees to validators.

 ## Rationale